The Best Fall Drink Pumpkin Hot Chocolate

 Pumpkin pie spice

-The warmth; cinnamon, nutmeg, and cloves are what make it taste like fall.
+This adds the warmth; specifically, cinnamon, nutmeg, and cloves are what make it taste like fall.

 Vanilla extract